As an Amazon Associate I earn from qualifying purchases. Learn More

 Itchy Scalp

 Once your hair follicles are dead due to too much heat or chemicals for straightening, there is minimal production of natural oils.
 Natural oils help in keeping your scalp moisturized.
-Therefore, if there are no enough natural oils produced, the result is a dry scalp that leads to redness, itchiness, and flaking.
+Therefore, if there are not enough natural oils produced, the result is a dry scalp that leads to redness, itchiness, and flaking.

 This can even affect the surrounding areas such as your neck and even your forehead.
 An itchy scalp is very irritating since you will not be in peace.
 To avoid this, stop straightening your hair often.